Student Blogs

 Are there more?
 What else do GW English Blog readers read, and write?

-6 days remain until the Edward P. Jones reading at the Jack Morton Auditorium (Thursday January 29 @ 5 PM).
-In his GW debut as a scholar of literature, GW President Steven Knapp will introduce Mr. Jones.
+17 days until the Edward P Jones Inaugural Reading at the Jack Morton Auditorium (January 29 at 5 PM).
 Share on FacebookTweet